vrdel/argo-connectors/doc/egi-connectors.md

 	Token = EGIKEY
 	Project = EGI
 	Topic = TOPIC
 	Bulk = 100
+    PackSingleMsg = True

 Section configures parameters needed for AMS service.
 These are the complete options needed.
 Some options can be shared across all customers and some like a `Token` and `Project` can be private to each customer so those options can be specified in `[CUSTOMER_*]` section of related `customer.conf`.
-Splitting of listed options throughout two configuration files `global.conf` and `customer.conf` works as long as the complete set of options is specified so if `Host`, `Token` and `Bulk` are specified in `global.conf`, then `AmsProject` and `AmsToken` should be specified in `customer.conf`.
+Splitting of listed options throughout two configuration files `global.conf` and `customer.conf` works as long as the complete set of options is specified so if `Host`, `Token` and `Bulk` are specified in `global.conf`, then `AmsProject` and `AmsToken` should be specified in `customer.conf`. `Bulk` option specify the number of entites fetched from data source that will be wrapped in same number of AMS messages delivered to service in a single HTTP request.
+AMS service will be contacted until all fetched entities are delivered.
+If `PackSingleMsg` is enabled, then all fetched entities will be sent in a single AMS messsage and `Bulk` will be ignored.

 	[Authentication]
 	VerifyServerCert = False